Rewriting

 In a package for symbolic differentiation it is desirable to keep expressions in simplified form in order

-to avoid intermediate results like add(product(con(1), x), mul(con(0), y))
+to avoid intermediate results like add(product(con(1), x), mul(con(0), y)) that can be simplified to x.

 The following definitions achieve this: